VaishnaviParimi/Devops/README.md

  # Devops
-This is my 1st prtaice
+This is my 1st pratice
+This is my first commit